XiGONG4/Data-sturcture/README.md

 # Data-sturcture
-Some data structure written by myself
+Some simple data structure written by myself